acgetchell/mundus-atrox/src/journals/fifteenth.md

 1. *Steve*
 2. *CoralKing* does 20 HP damage
 3. We hear scuffles in the darkness.
-4. I use Vow of Emnity and attack the fat winged Fiend once for 20 HP.
+4. I use Vow of Enmity and attack the fat winged Fiend once for 20 HP.
 5. *Geral* asks me to hit it again and I does 32 damage.
 6. *Tasbros* uses confusion and it fails
 7. The Oni, which brought the bird Fiend down, finally delivers the killing blow to it.